by

 1. Develop your response strategy before a disaster strikes.

-Does your company have an existing policy on what type of disaster relief and recovery it will or will not support?
-If not, now might be the best time for your senior leadership to think through your strategy.
-Will you respond to both natural and human-made disasters?
-What about humanitarian versus environmental crises?
-With a limited budget available, some companies restrict response only to areas where they have operations or employees.
-In cases that involve major loss of life or damage, many make exceptions.
-Companies should additionally consider the political component of responding in certain areas.
-By going through the process of difficult decision-making and determining your disaster relief budget and strategy in advance of a disaster, your team will be able to respond quickly and cohesively to employee and customer expectations.
+With a limited budget available, some companies restrict their response to areas where they have operations or employees.
+In cases that involve major loss of life or damage, many expand their efforts.
+Companies should also consider the political dynamics at play when responding in certain geographies.
+By going through the process of strategic decision-making and determining your budget in advance of a disaster event, your team will be able to respond quickly and cohesively to employee and customer expectations.
 [Download a disaster response checklist.]

 2. Consider your company’s long game.